 Aluminum hull boats are some of the best, but sometimes may be in need of repair.
 When that time comes, count on Austin Aquatic Services.
 Our welding team is highly skilled and mobile, so you don't have to haul your boat out for repairs.

-When you need prompt, reliable aluminum boat repair services on Lake Austin or Lake Travis, Austin Aquatic Services is ready to help.
-Our customers highly recommend us for a reason: we offer the repairs you need at reasonable prices with high-quality service.
-No upsells, and no shoddy jobs.
+When you find yourself in need of reliable and efficient aluminum boat repair services on Lake Austin or Lake Travis, turn to Austin Aquatic Services.
+Our customers consistently recommend us because we provide the repairs you need at fair prices, without any upsells or shoddy workmanship.

-Unlike other boat repair contractors, we are able to dive in and get to work.
-Austin Aquatic Services is owner-operated by Audie, who brings his years of experience and love for boating to every job.
-He treats every boat as if it were his own and is proud to offer excellent service to his community.
+What sets us apart from other boat repair contractors is our ability to dive right in and get the job done.
+Austin Aquatic Services is owner-operated by Audie, a passionate boating enthusiast with years of experience.
+He treats every boat as if it were his own and takes pride in offering exceptional service to his community.

-Whether you need 24/7 emergency aluminum boat repair in Austin or Lake Travis, Texas, or want to diagnose an issue, we are on call to find and fix the problem.
+Whether you require 24/7 emergency aluminum boat repair in Austin or Lake Travis, Texas, or simply need assistance diagnosing an issue, we are available to promptly identify and fix the problem.

 Signs You Need Boat Repairs